-Executive Board report Corporate governance Supervisory Board report
+Executive Board Company Value Corporate Supervisory Board Financial profile report report report creation governance

 3.7.
 Business combinations

 Acquisitions of businesses are accounted for using the acquisition method.
 The consideration transferred in a business combination is measured at fair value, which is calculated as the sum of the acquisition-date fair values of the assets transferred by the Group, less liabilities incurred by the Group to the former owners of the acquiree and the equity interests issued by the Group in exchange for control of the acquiree.
 Acquisition-related costs are recognised in the consolidated statement of profit or loss as incurred.